 Cane Corso History

-The cane corso originated as a dog of war in Ancient Rome.
+This breed was a dog of war in Ancient Rome.

-In the years after the Roman Empire, Italians used cani corsi for a variety of jobs, including hunting, guarding and livestock droving.
+In the years after the Roman Empire, Italians used them for lots of jobs.

-Let’s start with size.
 How big does a full-grown cane corso get?

 Cane Corso Weight

-Males stand 25 to 27.5 inches tall at the shoulder; females stand 23.5 to 26 inches tall.
+Males stand 25 to 27.5 inches tall at the shoulder.
+Females are 23.5 to 26 inches tall.

-Generally, an adult male Cane Corso will weigh between 99 and 110 pounds, while a female can weigh between 88 and 99 pounds.
+Generally, an adult male Cane Corso will weigh between 99 and 110 pounds.
+A female can weigh between 88 and 99 pounds.

-Cane Corso Colors
+Cane Corso Colors and Coat

 Any of these colors can be brindled.

-A cane corso’s appearance is unmistakable, but what about its personality?
+A Cane Corso’s appearance is unmistakable, but what about its personality?

 Cane Corso Temperament